Jayesh-Karwande/Jayesh-Karwande.github.io/_posts/2016-02-24-markdown-common-elements.markdown

 ## Horizontal rule

-A horizontal rule is a line that goes across the middle of the page.
+A horizontal rule is a line that goes across teh middle of teh page.
 It's sometimes handy for breaking things up.

 {% highlight raw %}